 = MAX(number1, [number2], …)

-- number1 A number, a cell which has a number or a range of cells having numbers from which you want to get the largest number.
+- number1: A number, a cell that has a number or a range of cells having numbers from which you want to get the largest number.

-- [number2] A number, a cell which has a number or a range of cells having numbers from which you want to get the largest number.
+- [number2]: A number, a cell that has a number or a range of cells having numbers from which you want to get the largest number.

 - You can refer to a single cell, a named range, a range of cells or an array.

 - If there are no numbers in specified arguments it will return 0.

 - If there is a text or error value in the argument, it will return #N/A.

 - If you directly enter a logical value or a text which represents a number into the function, that will be counted.

 - It will only consider numeric values.
 Empty cells, text, and logical values in a reference or an array will be ignored.